Register now for the 2025 Annual Seminar on Workers' Compensation

 CASE LAW REVIEW

-Andy and Mark have scoured the recent case law and will summarize recent developments in Idaho workers’ compensation.
+Matt and Matt have scoured the recent case law and will summarize recent developments in Idaho workers’ compensation.
 They will entertain you with the most significant decisions, offering perspective from both sides of the aisle.

 Agency policy statements and guidance documents shall not have the force and effect of law pursuant to section 67-5207A, Idaho Code.